south-bend-code-works/united-life-ideas/README.md

 #### What local/world problem is your app working to solve?
 Peter: To educate people of basic life skills that everyone should know how to do.

+William - "The issue we are trying to solve is that most teens and adults around the age of 16 to 25 don't know how to simple things such as tie a tie or changing a tire.
+We are working to solve it with this app by explain those topics.

 #### Include your mission statement